alihaydarsucu/DoneIt.github.io/README.md

 https://alihaydarsucu.github.io/done-it.github.io/#

 Done It is a task management application designed to help users easily plan and track their tasks.
-With a simple and user-friendly interface, you can add, edit, and categorize tasks into work, personal, or other categories.
+With a simple interface, you can add, edit, and categorize tasks into work, personal, or other categories.

 "Done It" supports five different languages, allowing users to manage their tasks in their preferred language.
-The app is helpful for organizing tasks efficiently and marking completed ones effortlessly.
+The app is helpful for organizing tasks efficiently.